 At the time of their debut, Millennium class ships were a more modern take on cruise ship design from Celebrity.
 Thanks to major upgrades in recent years, these 20 year old ships now have some of Celebrity’s most popular amenities and features from its Solstice class ships, which debuted a few years later.

 All of the Millennium class ships hold around 2,560 passengers and weigh 91,000 gross tons.
 This makes these cruise ships about 30% smaller than Solstice class ships, making size one of the most notable differences.
-For those that prefer more intimate cruising experiences, these ships can be an excellent choice.
+For those that prefer more intimate cruising experiences, these ships can be an excellent choice, especially if you are more itinerary-focused.

 Millennium ships also feature a for-fee Rooftop Terrace that can’t be found on other Celebrity ships.
 This relaxing area is filled with padded loungers and daybeds for cruisers to enjoy.